 His season began with three lost weeks after he underwent surgery on his left ankle.
 He had an excellent first month at Double-A Frisco, but a planned promotion to Triple-A was changed by Adrian Beltre's thumb injury.
 Instead of reporting to Round Rock, Gallo spent June with the Rangers trying to handle big league pitching and playing third base.

-"When Adrian went down at the end of May with the thumb, internally we had the discussion," general manager Jon Daniels said.
+"When Adrian went down at the end of May with the thumb, internally we had the discussion," GM Jon Daniels said.
 "We talked openly that.
 Hey, Joey was the biggest upside player that we had when you're talking about taking Adrian out of the lineup.
 We acknowledged at the time that [Gallo] was not 100 percent ready, and if not for the injury, he was ready to move up to Triple-A and not the big leagues."

 The early surgery didn't help.
 Gallo said he spent the rest of the year trying to regain the strength in his legs and never did catch up.
 That is why he spent the winter in Las Vegas on a rigorous conditioning program rather than play winter ball.